-- D.10.3.1 Second Units are permitted within a legally existing or permitted detached dwelling, semi-detached dwelling, or townhouse within the Rural, Agricultural, Greenlands, Country Residential and Settlement Area designations. - D.10.3.2 Second Units are permitted within a legally existing or permitted accessory structure, within the Rural, Agricultural-or.
-Greenlands designation, Country Residential and Settlement Area designations, where a residential use is also a permitted use. - Second Units are only permitted within a legally existing or permitted accessory structure, within the Country Residential and Settlement Area designations, subject to an amendment to the implementing Zoning By-law. - D.10.3.3 Any Second Unit within a permitted accessory structure is required to be subordinate to the accessory structure in relation to massing and scale. - D.10.3.4D.10.3.3 Only one Second Unit Where a second unit is permitted up to two second units are may be permitted per lot.
-However, only one second unit is permitted in an accessory structure. - D.10.3.5D.10.3.4 Second Units are subject to the following criteria: - Except where permitted in an accessory structure in accordance with the policies of this Plan, the unit is wholly contained within a dwelling unit.
-Minor additions may be permitted to appropriately accommodate the Second Unit; - Appropriate on-site parking, sewage, water and drainage is provided for the existing and additional unit(s): - c) Appropriate buffering is provided to adjacent uses; - d)b) If serviced by a municipal or communal water supply, confirmation that sufficient reserve capacity is available in the system; - e)c) The unitSecond Unit is secondary and incidental to the existing dwelling on the same lot;

-(f)d) The conversion of existing dwelling units to accommodate a Second Unit(s) shall form an integral part of the primary dwelling unit and be designed to maintain the character of the dwelling;
+- D.10.3.1 Second Units are permitted within a legally existing or permitted detached dwelling, semi-detached dwelling, or townhouse within the Rural, Agricultural, Greenlands, Country Residential and Settlement Area designations. - D.10.3.2 Second Units are permitted within a legally existing or permitted accessory structure, within the Rural, Agricultural.
+Greenlands, Country Residential and Settlement Area designations, where a residential use is also a permitted use. - D.10.3.3 Where a second unit is permitted up to two second units are permitted per lot.
+However, only one second unit is permitted in an accessory structure. - D.10.3.4 Second Units are subject to the following criteria: - a) Appropriate on-site parking, sewage, water and drainage is provided for the existing and additional unit(s); - b) If serviced by a municipal or communal water supply, confirmation that sufficient reserve capacity is available in the system; - The Second Unit is secondary and incidental to the existing dwelling on the same lot; - The conversion of existing dwelling units to accommodate a Second Unit(s) shall form an integral part of the primary dwelling unit and be designed to maintain the character of the dwelling; - e) The lot fronts onto an open public road or condominium road; and - f) The number of bedrooms is limited to ensure that the Second Unit is subordinate to the primary dwelling unit.